TaygaHoshi/tt-project/Lists/List of Spells - Witchcraft.md

 **Duration:** 2 rounds
 **Effect**
 	(Projectile)
-	A powerful arc of lightning leaves your hand and strikes your target, dealing 10 damage and applies electrified for the duration.
+	A powerful arc of lightning leaves your hand and strikes your target, dealing 10 damage and applying electrified for the duration.

 ## Elemental Arrow
 **Complexity:** Simple